DIRECTING THE ACTOR

 It is OTHER CHARACTER OBSTACLE - The OBSTACLE created by the behaviour of other character(s) in the scene.

-Sarah does not respond to his chat up routine, she does not 'get it' as a social situation, and she asks awkward factual questions.
+Sarah does not respond to his chat up routine, she does not 'get it' as a social situation.
+She asks awkward factual questions.
 (This contributes to the comedy of the scene.)

 INTERNAL OBSTACLE: Something in the character's own psychological makeup that is getting in the way of achieving the OBJECTIVE.